Qualification of novel methodologies for medicine development

 The CHMP can issue an opinion on the acceptability of a specific use of a method, such as the use of a novel methodology or an imaging method in the context of research and development.

 The method can apply to non-clinical or to clinical studies, such as the use of a novel biomarker.

 The opinion is based on the assessment of data submitted to the Agency.

-Before final adoption of qualification opinion, the CHMP makes its evaluation open for public consultation by the scientific community.
+Before finally adopting a qualification opinion, the CHMP makes its evaluation open for public consultation by the scientific community.
 This ensures that the CHMP shares information, as agreed with the applicant, and is open to scientific scrutiny and discussion.

-Update: A question-and answer document with key points to consider for the successful qualification of digital technology-based methodologies intended to support the authorisation of medicines is available for applicants.
+A question-and answer document with key points to consider for the successful qualification of digital technology-based methodologies intended to support the authorisation of medicines is available for applicants: